TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/6-dispatching.rst

 .. note::

    A redirection leads to a reload of the page.
 All the $_REQUEST variable is lost.
 Therefore all data needed on the destination must be passed as an array in parameter 4.
+   If the redirection happens after a new / create form, then it mudst be taken care that the database record is stored into the database before the redirection:
+   `$this->objectManager->get(\TYPO3\CMS\Extbase\Persistence\Generic\PersistenceManager::class)->persistAll();`

 In the first example, Extbase will build the URL and call :php:`redirectToUri()`.